ed-o-saurus/PLHaskell/docs/Trust.md

 ## Untrusted

-`plhaskellu` is an "untrusted" language.
+`plhaskellu` is an _untrusted_ language.
 It affords the user more flexibility but lacks the safeguards of the trusted variant.
 As such, only users with PostgreSQL superuser privilege can create functions with this variant.